Skip to content

 The blue "URGENCIAS" sign is perfectly visible to sighted people.
 For everyone else, the NaviLens code next to the door does the same job: identifying the right entrance before pushing the glass.

-Together with the NaviLens roll-out across the Santa Cruz de Tenerife Pharmacists' Association network (May 2023) and at Guaguas Municipales in Las Palmas, this case completes a blind patient's healthcare journey in the Canary Islands: bus stop → street → pharmacy → health centre → consultation, without breaking the chain of accessible information.
+Together with the NaviLens roll-out across the Santa Cruz de Tenerife Pharmacists' Association network (May 2023) and at Guaguas Municipales in Las Palmas, this case completes a blind patient's healthcare journey in the Canary Islands: bus stop → street → pharmacy → health center → consultation, without breaking the chain of accessible information.

 § What they said